SPC notification rules

 The CJ's decision is binding on the national Patent Offices and Courts of all EU countries.
 Consequently, it will result in the expiry date of SPCs throughout the EU which have been calculated based on the date of grant of the marketing authorisation being extended by a number of days.
-However, in those countries, such as the UK, which have used the publication of the notification in the OJ to calculate SPC expiry dates, the term may be shortened by a few days.
 It will not affect those SPCs whose expiry date is capped at five years from basic patent expiry.

 As a result of this decision, we strongly recommend that all SPC applicants and proprietors review their SPC portfolios to establish whether they will be entitled to additional days' SPC protection for the product.
 We would be pleased to review these portfolios and advise on the most convenient and cost-effective way to obtain these valuable extra days for their approved products.